 - Bring medication is you are susceptible to seasickness

 For your Galapagos trip, you should be aware of safety concerns for your own behalf and the wildlife you encounter.
 To ensure a safe tour, prearrange your itineraries and transportation with your hotel or tour group and double-check the license and reviews of a tour company.
-Know that the lowest price may not always be the best deal; sometimes it is too good to be true.
+Know that the lowest price may not always be the best deal.

-Since you are exploring a very natural, somewhat untouched region, remember to minimize your footprint by only walking in designated areas, follow directions from tour operators, and refrain from touching wildlife and flora unless you've been instructed otherwise by an authorized guide.
+Since you are exploring a preserved, somewhat untouched region, remember to minimize your footprint by only walking in designated areas, follow directions from tour operators, and refrain from touching wildlife and flora unless you've been instructed otherwise by an authorized guide.